4 Motivation

 4.1 Mediation analysis in Epidemiology

-Mediation analysis is the study of pathways and mechanisms through which an exposure or intervention impacts an outcome.
-In clinical and epidemiological research, the primary focus is often on determining whether a specific intervention has an effect on a disease or health outcome.
-Once this effect is established, the next natural question is to explore the “black box”—the underlying mechanisms that explain how the intervention (or exposure) leads to the observed outcome.
-As we are not only interested in whether an intervention works, but how it works (1).
+In clinical and epidemiological research, the primary focus is often on determining whether a specific exposure or intervention has an effect on a disease or health outcome (aetiological epidemiology).
+Once this effect is established, the next natural question is to explore the “black box”—the underlying mechanisms that explain how the exposure (or intervention) leads to the observed outcome.
+As we are not only interested in whether an exposure/intervention has an effect, but in how this effect works (1).

-Mediation analysis provides an answer to this HOW question, by uncovering the pathways and mechanisms that explain the causal relationship between the exposure (e.g., intervention or treatment) and the outcome.
-By doing so, mediation analysis helps to open the black box, showing not only if an intervention works but how it works, and guiding more effective and targeted interventions.
+Mediation analysis helps us to define an answer to this HOW question, by quantitatively exploring the pathways and mechanisms that explain the causal relationship between the exposure (or intervention or treatment) and the outcome.
+By doing so, mediation analysis helps to open the black box.

 4.2 Motivation for mediation analysis